Mattingly wins his last game as Marlins manager, tops Braves

 Braves: Will play the winner of the NL wild card series between St. Louis and Philadelphia next Tuesday in Atlanta.

-Marlins: will face the New York Mets in their 2023 spring training opener Feb.
+Marlins: Will face the Mets in their 2023 spring training opener Feb.
 25.